GFW PTSD Home | Site Map | Site Search

-Professionals: School Teachers and PTSD.
+Professionals: School Teachers and PTSD

 Q: Dear Dr. Ochberg:

-I have received calls and emails from teachers who want to know about PTSD, sometimes in order to explain the syndrome to students but more often because they want to be sensitive after a student has
+I have received calls and emails from teachers who want to know about PTSD, sometimes in order to explain the syndrome to students but more often because they want to be sensitive after a student has been traumatized by violence or suicide at the school.
+Briefly, what should a teacher be taught about PTSD?

 PTSD is a medical condition that affects some but not all who experience severe trauma.
 The diagnosis is given only when three different clusters of symptoms persist for at least a month.